-Nikki Walton is a retired (but still licensed) psychotherapist, television personality, and industry-disrupting lifestyle and beauty blogger.
+Nikki Walton is a licensed psychotherapist, television personality, and industry-disrupting lifestyle and beauty blogger.
 She’s also the author of the best selling and NAACP Image Award nominated book, ‘Better Than Good Hair’ (Harper Collins, 2013) and ‘When Good Hair Goes Bad’ (L’Oreal, 2016).

 In 2008, Walton created a consumer website that revolutionized the hair care industry.
 Through behavioral marketing, her readers became educated consumers with new preferences.
 This positively influenced the way manufacturers formulated their products, as well as how they marketed them.
 The website, CurlyNikki.com, became the largest and most popular blog of its kind.
 Over the years, the site has built a loyal and massive fan base (millions of women in more than 18 countries) who rely on Walton’s personal journey, advice and perspective.